Going Off The Pill? You Might Want To Ask For This Blood Test

 For the study, published today in the Journal of Clinical Endocrinology & Metabolism, researchers looked at data from 1,662 African-American women (ages 23-34) who took part in a previous study.
 Between 2010 and 2012, all the participants provided a blood sample and completed basic health and demographic questionnaires.
 As part of that, the researchers collected data on whether or not participants used any form of hormonal birth control or any type of nutritional supplements.

-The results showed that women who were currently taking hormonal contraception that contained estrogen had slightly higher levels of vitamin D in their blood samples.
-Although the researchers aren't sure exactly what's causing the effect, the fact that only current use of birth control (not past use) was associated with the increase suggests that the estrogen in the pills is playing a major role.
+The results showed that women who were currently taking hormonal contraception that contained oestrogen had slightly higher levels of vitamin D in their blood samples.
+Although the researchers aren't sure exactly what's causing the effect, the fact that only current use of birth control (not past use) was associated with the increase suggests that the oestrogen in the pills is playing a major role.

 However, compared to taking vitamin D supplements, the effect of hormonal contraception was small.
 Dr. Harmon explains that it was a 20% increase, approximately equal to that of regularly taking a 200 IU supplement.
 However, those who regularly took supplements of higher doses saw a 50-70% increase over those who didn't.
 So the researchers here aren't recommending anyone take hormonal contraception purely for the vitamin D bump.